nextflow-io/nextflow/docs/process.rst

     - Variables prefixed with ``!`` must always be enclosed in curly brackets, i.e. ``!{str}`` is a valid variable whereas ``!str`` is ignored.

-    - Shell scripts support the use of the file :ref:`process-template` mechanism.
+    - Shell scripts support the use of the :ref:`process-template` mechanism.
 The same rules are applied to the variables defined in the script template.